aknackiron/testdroid-documentation/appium/faq/index.md

 For a working Chrome up to date examples (in Python) on our Github repository: [testdroid_chrome.py](https://github.com/bitbar/testdroid-samples/blob/master/appium/sample-scripts/python/testdroid_chrome.py).
 This repository also has examples for native or hybrid mobile app testing using Appium.

-# What version of Appium Server is running at Testdroid Cloud?
+# What version of Appium Server is running at Bitbar Testing?

 There should always be the latest 'tested' Appium version running in the cloud.
 This means that although there may be a newer release